We've put together this guide to the best manual toothbrushes in the US market, whether you're looking for:

 - They cost less than powered brushes

 However, it's true that many people get a more effective clean with an electric toothbrush because of the technology they use to aid brushing.
-If you're considering an electric vs manual toothbrush, we recommend you read our guide to electric toothbrushes for adults (or this one for children) to learn about the benefits and the best models available right now.
+If you're considering an electric vs manual toothbrush, we recommend you read our guide to the best electric toothbrushes for adults (or this one for the best kids' electric toothbrushes) to learn about the benefits and the best models available right now.

 How often should you change your toothbrush?

 Toothbrushes get worn down quickly—they are being used twice a day, every day, after all!
 Dentists usually recommend changing your toothbrush around every three months, or sooner if the bristles start to fray before then (this might be a sign you're brushing too hard).